Germany lags European share rally as Volkswagen scandal widens

 By Alistair Smout

-LONDON, Nov 4 European shares rose on Wednesday, led by mining stocks, although Germany's blue-chip index sharply underperformed after a scandal at carmaker Volkswagen widened.
+LONDON, Nov 4 European shares rose on Wednesday, although Germany's blue-chip index sharply underperformed after a scandal at carmaker Volkswagen widened.

 The STOXX 600 Autos and Parts index was the only European sector in negative territory, with the likes of BMW , Daimler and Peugeot down 2-3 percent.